stephanstapel/ZUGFeRD-csharp/README.md

 | XRECHNUNG       	|          	|          	| X         	|
 | EXTENDED        	| X        	| X        	| X         	|

-please note that version 1 implementation of the library is not strict, i.e. it will output all information available into the invoice xml, regardless of the profiles that is used.
+Please note that version 1 implementation of the library is not strict, i.e. it will output all information available into the invoice xml, regardless of the profiles that is used.
 Reading various files with different profiles will generate the correct output.

-Beginning with version 2.1, the output is corresponding exactly to the profile that is used.

 If you want to write the invoice xml with a certain ZUGFeRD version and a certain profile, make sure to use the parameters of the Save method: